-Against this background and the risks within the economic forecast, caution will be adopted with the 2018-19 treasury operations.
+Against this background and the risks within the economic forecast, caution will be adopted with the 2019-20 treasury operations.
 The Director of Corporate Services will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances.

 The Director of Corporate Services, under delegated powers, will take the most appropriate form of borrowing depending on the prevailing interest rates at the time, taking into account the risks shown in the forecast above.
 It is likely that shorter term fixed rates may provide lower cost opportunities in the short/medium term.
-The option of delaying borrowing and running down investment balances is likely to continue for the time being.
-However, this will be carefully reviewed to avoid incurring higher borrowing costs in later years due to an overall current trend of falling rates.
+The option of delaying borrowing and utilising investment balances is likely to continue for the time being.
+However, this will be carefully reviewed to avoid incurring higher borrowing costs in later years due to an overall current trend of rising rates.
 This strategy reduces counterparty risk and hedges against any expected fall in investment returns.

 The Council continues to maintain an under-borrowed position.
 This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure.
-This strategy is prudent as investment returns are low and counterparty risk is still an issue that needs to be considered.
+This strategy is prudent as investment returns are low and counterparty risk should still be considered.